maishsk/aws-vault-url/README.md

 2. The service you would like to access (i.e. EC2 / S3)

 ## Usage
-Assuming that I would like to access the S3 console and I have a Vault profile named `work`
+Assuming that I would like to access the S3 console and I have an aws-vault profile named `work`

 `aws-vault-url work s3`